jitesh-a/group-chat-app-client/README.md

-# Getting Started with Create React App
+# Chatbook server

+A realtime group chat application server using Graphql and ES6 with JWT authentication.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).